-Over the last 10 years Classic Car Photography has become a big thing.
-In the early Zeroes only a handful professionals aimed their cameras at classic cars.
-Simply because the market wasn’t interesting (read: big enough to make money) and internet did not have the many platforms it has today.
+May 2016 – In the early Zeroes only a handful professionals aimed their cameras at classic cars.
+Simply because the market wasn’t interesting enough (as in big enough to make money) and only a handful proffesionals and hobbyists did the job.
 There weren’t too many reasons to sent out photographers to cover events such as Classic Le Mans, the Goodwood Revival or the Spa Six Hours.
 If they were even covered at all!

-The paper magazines had space for the obvious podium shots and maybe a crash or some pitlane action.
-Analog aces like Jeff Bloxham paved the way for the 1st generation of digital photographers to fill their CF-cards and display their work on Flickr, Photobucket and Youtube.
-I did the same thing back in the days.
-Online platforms and magazines started asking for pictures but did not like to pay.
-Times have changed.
+Back in the analogue days paper magazines published the obvious podium shots and maybe a crash or some pitlane action.
+Analog aces like Jeff Bloxham paved the way for the 1st generation of digital photographers to fill their memory-cards and display their work on Flickr, Photobucket and Youtube.
+I did the same thing back in 2006.
+Online platforms and magazines started asking me for pictures but did not like to pay.
+How times have changed.

-Somewhere in 2004 I started to write short stories and reviews about the classic cars I (born 1967) adored in the 70s and 80s.
-I posted write ups at the Pistonheads Motoring Forums: Triumph TR6, Lotus Europa, Lamborghini Espada and Countach.
+Somewhere in 2004 I started to write short stories and reviews about the classic cars I adored in my youth, back in the 70s and 80s.
+I posted write ups at the Pistonheads Motoring Forums and I met owners of a Triumph TR6, Lotus Europa, Lamborghini Espada and Countach.
 My trusty analog Pentax was no good to provide for the pictures to accompany my contributions.
-My then-employer sent me out to buy a D70, Nikon’s first consumer level digital SLR camera.
-And yes, it was OK if I took the camera with me on my trips.
+My then-employer sent me out to buy a D70, Nikon’s first consumer level digital SLR camera, and offered to use the camera for private purposes.

-Passing time as a TR4 navigator in a Classic Car Rally or making a repo for online magazine Klassiekerrally Winterswijk and I could not be more happy.
-Until I got fed up with the blue grayish hue of the Nikon images and decided to buy a DSLR of my preference.
+At the time being a TR4 navigator in a Classic Car Rally or making a repo for online magazine Klassiekerrally Winterswijk could not make me more happy.
+Until I got fed up with the blue grayish hue of the Nikon images and decided to buy my own DSLR.
 It had to be tough (no plastic body) and compact and I wanted the images to have a warm and analog-ish quality.
-I still rely on the Olympus E300 I bought in spring 2006.
-Flawless piece of kit.
+In spring 2006 I choose the Olympus E300.
+It proved to be a flawless piece of kit.

-Pistonheads proved to be a fertile ground for car photography and I was lucky to be one of the youngsters that caught some attention.
-An upcoming Dutch automotive online forum particularly liked my public blogging and with the owner / publisher I discussed the possibilities to make videos for his Autoblog.nl.
+At the time Pistonheads was one of the few automotive platforms and a fertile ground for car photography.
+I was lucky to be one of the youngsters that caught the attention of the community.
+An upcoming Dutch automotive online forum particularly liked my public blogging.
+With the owner / publisher I discussed the possibilities to make videos for his Autoblog.nl.

 And then I discovered the Spa 6 Hours meeting.
-Well actually I was invited by a racing car driver.
+Actually I was invited by a racing team.
 The ‘Spa6‘ is the classic car racing season closer and a sure ‘Petrolhead Nirvana’ – as car journo Johnny Tipler calls it.
-It’s the place to be for every petrolhead with a slight interest in classic car racing.
+It’s ‘the place to be’ for every petrolhead with a slight interest in classic car racing.
 The repo I did for Autoblog never got published (so much for video editing) but the reference ‘That Guy On The Wall’ was born.
-The La Source hairpin was my spot to pan the flashing by racing action.
-A lot of the teams liked it and asked me for the big files.
+The La Source hairpin was my spot to pan the flashing-by racing action.
+A lot of the teams liked my pictures and asked me for the big files.
 Since 2006 I snapped 1000s of racing cars rounding La Source.
-Some took the time to wave or to give me a thumbs up while they were at it.

 More than one or two racers have a poster of ‘their car at La Source‘ in their garage, workshop or office.
-I started to publish photobooks via the Blurb platform and (international) magazines asked me to supply pictures for their articles.
+I started to publish photobooks via the Blurb platform.
+Every now and then (international) magazines asked me to supply pictures for their articles.
 The racing drivers found me on the TenTenths Motoring Forum.
 Both Lola and Chevron Heritage published photography on their online scrapbook sections.
-But what I wanted was the whole enchilada: the full editorial thingy, pictures and words included.

-That proved to be rather difficult.
-Ten years ago there was no money for additional digital publication because the extent of the new audience was unknown.
+It proved to be rather difficult to get pictures published in magazines.
+Ten to fifteen years ago there was no money for additional digital publication next to the paper magazines because the extent of the new audience was unknown.
 And no one seemed keen in investing into unexplored territory.
 Only a few die hard and persistent professionals worked their ways to publication, wheter it be photography or text.
 And in the best case: both.

-But I had a job (self-employed marketer) and I was in no need to add another specialism.
-So I kept on writing about cars and snapping the odd classic vehicle as a hobby.
-Which was good.
+Photography was my much loved hobby since I had a job (self-employed marketer) and I was in no need to add another specialism.
+So I kept on writing about cars and snapped the odd classic vehicle as a hobby.
 Until the amount of publication on the Pistonheads motoring forums grew to substantial proportions and I decided to duplicate ‘picture and caption’ on Facebook social media.
-With as a result that even more professionals in the Automotive Industry found me.
-Which was also good.
+With the result that the professionals in the Automotive Industry found me.